 This book should come with a warning label, seriously.
-Wow, I had no idea what I was getting into when I read this one, but it is definitely one of my favorites!
+Wow, I had no idea what I was getting into when I read this one, but it is definitely one of my favorite chapter books!
 In the book, 13 year-old Salamanca Tree Hiddle’s mother leaves home suddenly and doesn’t return.
 Sal and her father leave their farm in Kentucky and move to Ohio.
 While Sal accompanies her grandparents on a six-day drive to Idaho to retrace her mother’s route, she entertains them with the tale of Phoebe, whose mother has also left home.
 Sal’s emotional journey is sure to keep all reader’s attention.

-City of Ember-My students complained when I selected City of Ember of our next book.
+My students complained when I selected City of Ember as our next book.
 They all knew it was going to be boring, and they were not interested at all….until they realized how wrong they were.
 Everyone was so entranced with the book, and they loved trying to solve the mystery along with the two main characters.
 After the movie came out, I quit reading this book for several years, but it’s old enough now that none of my students had seen the movie.

-Land of Stories-This is, by far, my favorite book from last year.
+This is, by far, my favorite book from last year.
 It was the first time I read the book, so I had no idea what I was getting into.
 In the book, two children become part of real-life fairy tales.
 It is packed with humor and adventure.
 It is quite long, but it was certainly worth the time it took to finish.
-An added bonus, was that the rest of the series was in circulation in my classroom the entire year.
+An added bonus was that the rest of the series was in circulation in my classroom the entire year.

-Warrior Cats-Please don’t think I’m crazy for placing this on my top ten list.
+Please don’t think I’m crazy for placing this on my top ten favorite chapter books list.
 Yes, it is very different from most of today’s popular books, but that’s what makes me like it so much.
 I want to read books that are all completely different from each other, and this book is so unique.
 Plus, it’s the beginning of a series of books that children typically love!
 I’ve read this out loud three times, and my students have loved it every time!

 Last year I read the three books above: Among the Hidden, May B., and The 39 Clues.
 I really enjoyed those books, but I don’t think I’ll read them again this year.
 May B. would be excellent to include in a poetry unit or even a historical fiction unit.